A sixteen-year-old Azerbaijani teenager has taken her own life at a shelter for victims of human trafficking.

-The girl, identified by media as Nurjan Jafarova, reportedly committed suicide on Wednesday at the Tamiz Dunya shelter in Baku.
-She survived the fall, but died as a result of her injuries hours later.
+The girl, identified by local media as Nurjan Jafarova, reportedly took her own life on Wednesday at the Tamiz Dunya shelter in Baku, passing away from her injuries hours after the incident.

 The Binagadi District Prosecutor’s Office is investigating the incident.